State Correctional Institution – Pittsburgh: History

-The present facility opened on its current site in 1882, operating as one of the Commonwealth of Pennsylvania's first correctional facilities, which at the time, held maximum-security inmates.
+Western State Penitentiary would push for changes to inmate labor.
+They succeeded in getting legislation passed to allow congregate labor in 1869.
+However, the prison design made the changes difficult to implement.
+Additionally, inmate population growth made the institution unsuitable for further growth.
+Prison officials began to explore possibilities for a new site, resulting in the move to a location less than two miles away.
+The site was the former juvenile detention center, the Western House of Refuge along the Ohio River.
+The site was purchased in 1878 and renovations immediately began.

+The present facility, known as Riverside, started receiving inmates as early as 1879.
 It suffered major riots in 1921, 1924, 1953, and January 1987 which saw injuries to three guards, two firefighters and 24 inmates after 14 fires were started around 3:30 AM.
 Over 200 Pennsylvania State Police and Pittsburgh Police ended the 1987 riot by 11 AM.
 In January 2005, after transferring the inmates to SCI-Fayette, the facility was mothballed.
 In 2007, the facility re-opened with its current name.
 Until it was closed in 2017, it housed low and medium security inmates who required substance abuse treatment.

 The campus was listed on the National Register of Historic Places in 2022.